NCEMS/energetic-origins-of-PPI-connectivity/README.md

 Uses Eq.
 1 from Ghosh & Dill 2010 to predict dG for each protein sequence (minus cleaved signal sequences)

-If requested in the .config file, will also run Cagiada stability predictions (required ~1 h for entire Yeast Interactome dataset; uses GPU)
+If requested in the .config file, will also run Cagiada stability predictions (required ~1 h for entire Yeast Interactome dataset on an RTX4500 GPU)

 #### Step 6 - Run Rosetta FastRelax and scoring